gotchoices/MyCHIPs/doc/learn-users.md

 to his expected trading partners.
 So there is more we can add to the CHIP address to make it clear where other users can connect.

-This additional information consists of a regular host address and a port number, also separated by a colon as in:
+This additional information consists of a regular host address and a port number.
+In web technology, this is often called an "origin" and it is rendered like this:
 ```
   mychips.org:57423
 ```
-We put these two pieces of information together, separated by an '@' symbol, to form a more explicit address as in:
+We can put these two pieces of information together, separated by an '@' symbol, to form a more explicit address as in:
 ```
   suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```
 We can form a fully qualified URI as in:
 ```
-  mychips://suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
+  chip://suzie:6j9z7de95UMTnZzWobwtob6Mc3MDGDntdhSNR80pGXE@mychips.org:57423
 ```
 This also provides the potential for adding additional parameters in an optional query string.
 This might include things like a connection token, a peer name, or other applicable information.

-The CHIP address (and other MyCHIPs message components) may optionally be encoded as a JSON structure.
-For example, we might also see a CHIP address presented as something like:
+The CHIP address (and other MyCHIPs message components) may optionally be encoded as a JSON (or other) structure.
+For example, we might see a CHIP address presented as something like:
 ```
   {
     user: suzie,